 A wealthy orphan whose parents died in an epidemic, Saint Nicholas became a bishop at age 17.
 At age 30 he became the bishop of Myra (now the city of Demre on the south coast of Turkey) near the beginning of the fourth century.
 Soon after his appointment, the government of the Eastern Roman Empire jailed all Christian bishops who did not publicly sacrifice to the gods of Rome.
 Nicholas remained in prison for nearly ten years until Constantine conquered the East — ending the persecution of Christians.
 So many Christians had defected that the sacrament of confession was created, so that the "traitors" could cleanse their souls before re-entering the Christian Church.

 Nicholas was a vigorous opponent of Arianism, the belief of the Alexandrian bishop Arius that Christ was created by God and therefore independent of God and inferior to God — a form of polytheism intended to explain how Christ could be both human and divine.
 According to Arius, Jesus Christ had not existed before God created Him, and Jesus prayed to his Father in Heaven, to whom He was subordinate.
-Constantine wanted the Council of Nicea in 325 A.D. to resolve the bitter conflict in the Eastern Church over Arianism.
+Constantine convened the Council of Nicea in 325 A.D. to resolve the bitter conflict in the Eastern Church over Arianism.
 Nicholas reputedly not only attended Nicea, but physically accosted Arius there.
 The Nicene Creed supported the unity of God, Christ and the Holy Ghost as a single Being (with God and Christ equally divine, but of the same divine substance), thereby affirming the monotheism of Christianity.
 Constantine exiled Arius and ordered his books to be burned.
+(Physicist Isaac Newton was probably secretly an Arian, with Newton regarding the worship of Jesus Christ as God to be sinful idolatry.)

 Saint Nicholas became the subject of many legends.
 A sailor who fell overboard was reputedly saved by Nicholas when the saint walked on water, retrieved the sailor and carried him back to the ship.
 After an innkeeper had robbed & dismembered some students, Nicholas reputedly re-assembled them and restored them to life.
 Nicholas took pity on a poverty-stricken family with 3 daughters who faced the threat of being forced into prostitution because they had no wedding dowries.
 For two daughters he crept-up to their house at night and threw bags of gold through a bedroom window.
 For the last daughter, he threw a bag of gold down the chimney — which landed in a stocking she had set by the fireplace for drying.
 The traditional association of chimneys & stockings with Santa Claus comes from this story.
 Nicholas was also noted for his generosity with children — he would reward them with treats if they had studied their catechism & behaved well.
 Nicholas was therefore patron saint of schoolchildren & sailors.